 If you go with WordPress.org or WordPress.com, you’ll need to choose a WordPress theme.
 There are hundreds of free themes out there – and lots of blogging software – but I found none that offered all that I wanted.

-I bought my theme that’s currently on Quips & Tips for Achieving Your Goals from Solostream – and it was so worth it!
-Michael Pollock, who created the WP-Magazine Theme, offers great, fast support.
+When I first started blogging I bought the WP-Magazine Theme for Quips & Tips for Achieving Your Goals from Solostream.
+It worked well.
+Even better, theme creator Michale Pollock offers great, fast support.
 Anyway, there’s a lot of work in creating a blog – just because a theme is already created doesn’t mean you get a free ride.

 Writing for your blog every day is a huge task, but the more you write, the more traffic you’ll see.
 Plus, the more you do it, the quicker and better you’ll get at blogging.
 If you focus your blog on something that you love writing about – such as inspirational quotations from strong women in history for me – then writing for your blog won’t be a chore.